-Hyperhomocysteinemia may predispose to arterial and venous thrombosis through unclear mechanisms.
+Hyperhomocysteinemia may predispose to arterial and venous thrombosis.

-The diagnosis is established by measuring plasma homocysteine levels.
+The abnormality is established by measuring plasma homocysteine levels.

-Plasma homocysteine levels may be normalized by dietary supplementation with folate, vitamin B12, or vitamin B6 alone or in combination; however, it is not clear that this therapy reduces the risk of arterial or venous thrombosis.
+Plasma homocysteine levels may be normalized by dietary supplementation with folate, vitamin B12, or vitamin B6 alone or in combination; however, it is not been shown that this therapy reduces the risk of arterial or venous thrombosis.

 Last full review/revision October 2014 by Joel L. Moake, MD